stelianfedorca/dsa/INTERVIEW_QUESTIONS/index.md

 var variables are initialized with undefined, while const and let are not initialized
 </font>

-## 3. what is hoisting and why does it exists
+## 3. What is `Hoisting` and why does it exists

 <font size=3>
 Response:<br>
-Hoisting is a behaviour in which a function or variable can be used before declaration<br>
+Hoisting is a behaviour in which a function or variable can be used before declaration by moving them to the top of their scope<br>
+<strong>Only the declaration is hoisted</strong><br>
 In other words, the function and variable declarations are added to memory during the compile phase.<br>

 <strong>!!
 Initialization is not hoisted, only declaration</strong>